The Board of Commissioners

 Situated within the 10,000 acres of Poole Harbour, the Port of Poole is managed by the Poole Harbour Commissioners.
 The Trust Port was established by an Act of Parliament in 1895 to conserve, regulate and improve the Port and Harbour of Poole and for the construction of works and other purposes.

-Poole Harbour Commissioners currently comprise a board of 12 Trustees (Commissioners) with a staff of some 110.
+Poole Harbour Commissioners currently comprise a board of 12 Commissioners.
 All board members are required to sign a declaration that they will act impartially and make decisions in the best interests of the harbour.

 Poole Harbour Commissioners’ main responsibilities are: